 Background to brief

-First, describe the problem you wish to address i.e. what has happened to make this brief necessary.
+First, describe the problem you wish to address i.e. what has happened to prompt your need.
 Also any relevant contextual information on why now, what has already been done, and how your issue or challenge fits with any other initiatives within the company.

 Business and marketing objectives